 With a lot of hard work and creativity, we managed to surprise everybody!

 For a high school video production, Enchanting Holiday is extremely advanced.
-Some of the kids who worked on it were amazingly adept at video editing and the sheer amount of time we spent working on it, 3 months, guaranteed its quality.
+Some of the kids who worked on it were amazingly adept at video editing and the sheer amount of time we spent working on it, three months, guaranteed its quality.
 Ms. Grula was quite a slave driver of a teacher!
-(Not really.)
+(HA!
+Not at all.)

 Storytelling is the hardest part of video production and is usually the last thing beginners grasp.
 Most people new to video focus strictly on the mechanics, like what kind of camera they should use and where they should put the lights.